wp-plugins/docu/readme.txt

 == Description ==

-Docu it's a simple but flexible documentation plugin that allows you to document your products with ease.
+Docu is a simple but flexible documentation plugin that allows you to document your products with ease.
 <a href="http://wp.dinamiko.com/demos/docu" target="_blank">Docu Demo and Documentation</a>

 = Features =